raduanastase/Front-end-Developer-Interview-Questions/README.md

 * What's a cool project that you've recently worked on?
 * What are some things you like about the developer tools you use?
     * _In PHP Storm I like the git, eslint, testing integrations_
-* Who inspires you in the front-end community?
+* What inspires you in the front-end community?
     * _The dynamic of this field can be exhausting and thrilling.
 The fact that as time goes by, JS reaches new and new frontiers (React Native/Node/Electron) ... makes me think, where will it end?_
+* !!!
+Who inspires you in the front-end community?
 * Do you have any pet projects?
 What kind?
     * _I have a project that I work on for a humanitarian non-profit.
 It's built with Laravel, Backbone and SCSS._
-* What's your favorite feature of Internet Explorer?
+* !!!
+What's your favorite feature of Internet Explorer?
 * How do you like your coffee?
     * _I don't drink coffee :)_